techiediaries/techiediaries/_posts/2020/laravel/2020-09-16-laravel-8-auth-scaffolding-jetstream-inertiajs-livewire.md

 You need to use the `--jet` option to create a new Jetstream-based Laravel 8 application.

-You can also install jetsteram in your app, if you created your app without Jetstream, using the following commands:
+You can also install Jetsteram in your app using Composer, if you created your app without Jetstream, using the following commands:

 ```bash
 $ cd laravel8authapp
 $ composer require laravel/jetstream
 ```

+If you installed Jetstream using Composer, you should run the `jetstream:install` artisan command which accepts the name of the stack you prefer (livewire or inertia).

 ## Scaffolding Auth with Livewire